MFA-370 Phase I/II trial

 Quality of life in a critical time

-End-stage urothelial bladder cancer patients often face treatment options with severe side effects, MFA-370 is planned to be a simple oral tablet offering hope of improved quality of life during the most painful, challenging periods of their lives.
+End-stage mUBC patients often face treatment options with severe side effects, MFA-370 is planned to be a simple oral tablet offering hope of improved quality of life during the most painful, challenging periods of their lives.

 High potential

-• Few if any potential side effects in treatments making up MFA-370
+• Few if any potential side effects in the treatments that make up MFA-370

 • Oral administration (tablet) means reduced social costs and increased quality -of-life

-In addition to MFA-370 showing positive preclinical results in metastatic urothelial bladder cancer, it has also eliminated prostate, breast and colorectal cancer cells in preclinical tests too.
+In addition to MFA-370 showing positive preclinical results in mUBC, it has also eliminated e.g. prostate, breast and colorectal cancer cells in preclinical tests too.
+Recent preclinical investigations have in addition strengthened and expanded Ectin’s preclinical portfolio to also include the breast cancer subtype triple negative breast cancer (TNBC) and the orphan condition uveal melanoma (UM).

 Planned Phase I/II study in metastatic bladder cancer

-Ectin has obtained all regulatory approvals in Sweden, Denmark, Lithuania, as well as CTA/EC approval in Germany for its combined Phase I/II clinical trial of its drug candidate MFA-370 for the treatment of metastatic urothelial bladder cancer.
+Ectin has obtained all regulatory approvals in Sweden, Denmark, Lithuania and in Germany for its combined Phase I/II clinical trial of its drug candidate MFA-370 for the treatment of mUBC.
 The company will initiate the study when financing is in place.

 Read more about metastatic urothelial bladder cancer